 Main content starts here.

 The Rikugien Gardens were built over a period of 7 years starting in 1695.
-The well-groomed grounds center around a man-made hill and pond, with a network of pathways leading to various vantages.
+The well-groomed grounds center around a man-made hill and a spring water pond, with a network of pathways leading to various vantages.

 A selection of maple and zelkova trees offer stunning views in autumn, while the cherry trees provide an equally impressive view in the spring.
 If you're fortunate to be in Japan during these seasons, note that the gardens offer extended night hours, with the trees and flowers magnificently illuminated.

 Yoshiyasu Yanagisawa, a close confidant of Japan's fifth shogun Tsunayoshi Tokugawa, created the gardens at the shogun's request.
 With the name translating to "Garden of Six Poems," Yanagisawa designed the grounds to depict 88 scenes represented in a selection of six classical Chinese poems.
 You'll find these spots designated by stone markers, though only 32 presently remain.